m0lc14kk/WebhookAPI/docs/for-worlds-and-realms.md

 connect ws://37.221.94.185:25683
 ```

-4. Navigate to `disable-websocket-messages` on GitHub, download the .mcpack and push it to your world/Realm.
+4. Navigate to `disable-websocket-messages` on GitHub branch in this repository, download the .mcpack and push it to your world/Realm.
 It's recommended to add it, to hide API messages.

 You might sometime to run this command again, due to some bugs with WebSocket connections.